-At 20 minutes from start to finish, this easy Thai salmon curry is a fantastic midweek dinner that even the most rushed of families can manage!
-It is hot with a red Thai curry paste and lent a touch of sweetness from mangetout and silkiness from coconut milk.
+At 20 minutes from start to finish, this easy Thai salmon curry recipe is a fantastic midweek dinner that even the most rushed of families can manage!
+It is hot with a red Thai curry paste and sweet from mangetout and silky with coconut milk.

 Lightning Fast & Easy Thai Fish Curry.

 I have no idea why there are no Fish Curry recipes on my site as yet and this easy salmon recipe will probably open the floodgates.

 This dish definitely falls into the curry in a hurry category!
 My timings say 20 minutes but in reality, once you are familiar with the recipe it is closer to 15.

 Most important it packs much more flavour than that short cooking time would indicate.